LahkLeKey/MauiStory.App/README.md

 >Id rather eat a fork

 Q: Dailies?
->I hope its fun enough to play ever day.
+>I hope its fun enough to play everday.

 Q: Funding?
 > Eh this one doesnt need any and its probably better if it has none.
 Getting funding means giving up creative control to another entity.
 Ill probably just do a 1$ patreon for people who want to tip and leave it at that.
 If 5000 people subscribe to patreon at 1$ that is more then enough to justify doing it full time.
 Right now it is capped at 7 slots per month until I have an MVP ready.
 Don't want to change my mind and piss people off.
 If its "not profitable" I dont care.
 If you wont play it I will.
 WeLovEFoRTniTE 👍👍🏻👍🏼👍🏽👍🏾👍🏿👎👎🏻👎🏼👎🏽👎🏾👎🏿👊👊🏻👊🏼👊🏽👊🏾👊🏿✊✊🏻✊🏼✊🏽✊🏾✊🏿🤛🤛🏻🤛🏼🤛🏽🤛🏾🤛🏿🤜🤜🏻🤜🏼🤜🏽🤜🏾🤜🏿🤞🤞🏻🤞🏼🤞🏽🤞🏾🤞🏿✌️✌🏻✌🏼✌🏽✌🏾✌🏿🤟🤟🏻🤟🏼🤟🏽🤟🏾🤟🏿🤘🤘🏻🤘🏼🤘🏽🤘🏾🤘🏿👌👌🏻👌🏼👌🏽👌🏾👌🏿👈👈🏻👈🏼👈🏽👈🏾👈🏿👉👉🏻👉🏼👉🏽👉🏾👉🏿👆👆🏻👆🏼👆🏽👆🏾👆🏿👇👇🏻👇🏼👇🏽👇🏾👇🏿☝️☝🏻☝🏼☝🏽☝🏾☝🏿✋✋🏻✋🏼✋🏽✋🏾✋🏿🤚🤚🏻🤚🏼🤚🏽🤚🏾🤚🏿🖐🖐🏻🖐🏼🖐🏽🖐🏾🖐🏿🖖🖖🏻🖖🏼🖖🏽🖖🏾🖖🏿👋👋🏻👋🏼👋🏽👋🏾👋🏿🤙🤙🏻🤙🏼🤙🏽🤙🏾🤙🏿💪💪🏻💪🏼💪🏽💪🏾💪🏿🖕🖕🏻🖕🏼🖕🏽🖕🏾🖕🏿